nickjj/wait-until/README.md

 If you put a long sleep like 30 seconds to be safe then you're waiting potentially tens of extra seconds on every CI run.

+### Can't you do `docker-compose up -d && make db-reset`?

+Technically yes, but you're going to be at the mercy of race conditions.
+That isn't going to ensure that your database is "really" ready before control is passed over to the 2nd command in the chain.

+I ran that 10 times manually and it failed 9 out of 10 times.
+That's not really suitable to have running in CI.

 ### What about the `wait-for-it` script?

 The [wait-for-it](https://github.com/vishnubob/wait-for-it) script is popular,